Inception: Critical response

-While some critics have tended to view the film as perfectly straightforward, and even criticize its overarching themes as "the stuff of torpid platitudes," online discussion has been much more positive.
+While some critics have tended to view the film as perfectly straightforward, and even criticize its overarching themes as "the stuff of torpid platitudes", online discussion has been much more positive.
 Heated debate has centered on the ambiguity of the ending, with many critics like Devin Faraci making the case that the film is self-referential and tongue-in-cheek, both a film about film-making and a dream about dreams.
 Other critics read Inception as Christian allegory and focus on the film's use of religious and water symbolism.
 Yet other critics, such as Kristin Thompson, see less value in the ambiguous ending of the film and more in its structure and novel method of storytelling, highlighting Inception as a new form of narrative that revels in "continuous exposition".

 Several critics and scholars have noted the film has many striking similarities to the 2006 anime film Paprika by Satoshi Kon (and Yasutaka Tsutsui's 1993 novel of the same name), including plot similarities, similar scenes, and similar characters, arguing that Inception was influenced by Paprika.
 Several sources have also noted plot similarities between the film and the 2002 Uncle Scrooge comic The Dream of a Lifetime by Don Rosa.
-The influence of Tarkovsky's Solaris on Inception was noted as well.
+The influence of Andrei Tarkovsky's Solaris on Inception was noted as well.

 Year-end and all-time lists

 Inception appeared on over 273 critics' lists of the top ten films of 2010, being picked as number-one on at least 55 of those lists.
 It was the second-most-mentioned film in both the top ten lists and number-one rankings, only behind The Social Network along with Toy Story 3, True Grit, The King's Speech, and Black Swan as the most critically acclaimed films of 2010.
-Author Stephen King placed Inception at #3 in his list of top 10 best movies of the year.
+Author Stephen King placed Inception at No. 3 in his list of top 10 best films of the year.
+Film maker Denis Villeneuve cited it as among his favorite films of all time.
+In 2025, the film ranked number 55 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 24 on the "Readers' Choice" edition of the list.

 Critics and publications who ranked the film first for that year included Richard Roeper of the Chicago Sun-Times, Kenneth Turan of the Los Angeles Times (tied with The Social Network and Toy Story 3), Tasha Robinson of The A.V.
 Club, Empire magazine, and Kirk Honeycutt of The Hollywood Reporter.

+Top ten lists

+Inception was listed on many critics' lists of top ten movies for 2010.